NeRveLabBCN/SPAiN-website/README.md

 # SPAiN - Spanish Partnership for Autoimmune Neuropathies

-This is the website for the **Spanish Partnership for Autoimmune Neuropathies (SPAiN)** project.
+This is the internal website for the **Spanish Partnership for Autoimmune Neuropathies (SPAiN)** project.
 The site provides a comprehensive protocol and resources for the coordination, collection, and management of clinical and biological data for patients with autoimmune neuropathies across Spain.

 ## About the Project